 Don’t buy that list!

-This is a repost of an article we wrote back in 2011.
-Unfortunately it’s still as valid now as then!
+This is a refresh of an article we wrote way back in 2011.
+Sadly it’s still relevant.

 We get asked fairly frequently by some of our customers about various cheap list providers.
 These often contain a million or so contacts, and are priced around the £300 mark.
 I don’t think we can put it any clearer than: